Composed solutions of synchronized patterns in multiplex networks of Kuramoto oscillators: Stability of composed solutions in multiplex networks

-Finally, we need to consider the case $i=j$ and $i \in V(G_l)$.
+Finally, we need to consider the case $i=j$ in layer $l$.
 For this part, we observe that $\bm{J}(\bm{\theta^}{\ast})$ is a semi-magic square matrix with a line sum equal to zero.
 We can then see that